Topological insulators and geometry of vector bundles: Modern theory of electric polarization

-correspond to the current through the unit cell boundary $j(a)$ and time derivative of the dipole moment of a unit cell, $\partial_t P_{dip}$.
-Thus we have just obtained the quantum versions of the terms on the right in the defining property of the electric polarization, Eq.~\eqref{Eq:ClassPol}.
+Note that the terms on the right correspond to the current through the unit cell boundary $j(a)$ and the time derivative of the dipole moment of a unit cell, $\partial_t P_{dip}$.
+Thus we have just obtained the quantum versions of the terms on the right in Eq.~\eqref{Eq:ClassPol}, which defines the electric polarization classically.
 We conclude that the changes in the electronic contribution to the polarization are determined by the Zak phase:

 With some caution in mind, this can be rewritten as

 From the last equation, one defines the electronic contribution to the polarization as

 In other words, polarization is defined as a dipole moment of zeroth Wannier function charge distribution: